-The one constant in international trade is change, and it’s happening at a breakneck pace.
+Change is the one constant in international trade compliance, and it’s happening at a breakneck pace.
 New tariffs, shifting alliances, and renegotiated trade agreements have rocked markets and supply chains.
 Trade compliance was complex enough before, but now compliance teams have to be extra vigilant.

 Compliance problems can hurt your bottom line and damage your company’s reputation.
 However, trade compliance done right can give your business a competitive advantage in crowded global markets.
 These three strategies will help you manage and mitigate your trade compliance risk.

 No shortcuts allowed!
 Import/export requires a tremendous amount of paperwork, and there’s no room for error.

 A single documentation mistake can put a shipment in customs limbo, unable to move through customs or be brought back into its home country.
 Worst case, the local authorities may seize the entire shipment, auction it off, and keep the money.
 For example, the U.S. Department of Commerce warns:

 “Products held at customs in Brazil can be assessed high fees.
 Brazilian Customs frequently seizes shipments that appear to have inaccurate documentation.”

 Consider how you would explain that situation to your customer — or rather, your former customer.